edwardchalk/TreeGrowth/README.md

 # Triadic
-Examples of triadic systems analysis OOD
+Examples of triadic systems analysis OOAD.

 See https://fleetingswallow.com/abstract-object-oriented-analysis-and-design-python/ for an overview of this design methodology.

 See code comments for detailed workings.